Discrete Optimal Transport and Voice Conversion: Introduction

 \section{Introduction}

-Voice conversion (VC) is the task of transforming a speech signal from a source speaker to sound as if it were spoken by a target speaker, while \textit{preserving the original linguistic content.}
+Voice conversion (VC) aims to modify a speech signal from a source speaker so that it is perceived as spoken by a target speaker, while preserving the underlying linguistic content.
+Recent advances in self-supervised speech models have enabled VC systems that operate directly in high-dimensional embedding spaces extracted from pretrained encoders such as wav2vec, HuBERT, and WavLM.

-In paper \cite{walczyna}, the main deep learning approaches to VC are summarized.
-Most methods operate on spectrogram representations, often leveraging speaker embeddings or fundamental frequency (F0) information.
-Many of these techniques are inspired by image style transfer using generative adversarial networks (GANs), where a generator learns to produce outputs with the style of a target domain.

-More recently, the neural optimal transport (NOT) framework was introduced (see \cite{korotin2023neural} and references therein).
-NOT can be seen as a generalization of GANs: while GANs map noise to a target distribution, NOT explicitly learns a transformation between two data distributions.
-The application of NOT to VC was proposed in \cite{VCOT}.

-The emergence of vector-based audio representations, such as those produced by the wav2vec model \cite{wav2vec}, has opened new possibilities for VC.
-The HuBERT model \cite{hubert} was used for controllable VC in article~\cite{chen23r}, while the WavLM model \cite{wavlm} was employed in work \cite{VCNN}.
-In the latter, each source vector was mapped to the average of its $k$ nearest neighbors in the target set.
-In paper~\cite{VCOT}, this was refined by selecting $k$ vectors based on the discrete optimal transport (OT) plan instead of simple kNN, and using flow matching to generalize to unseen data (see \cref{sec:2.2}).
-In both works, the number of neighbors was fixed at $k=4$, with no ablation study performed.

-In this paper, we propose using the barycentric projection instead of averaging over $k$ target vectors, and conduct an ablation study of discrete OT in the VC task.

-Additionally, we explore the ability of the discrete OT to work on more distinct unpaired domains.
-We apply the OT-based mapping to convert generated audio samples into the domain of real speech using the ASVspoof 2019 dataset.
-As a result, in the majority of cases, the AASIST model~\cite{Jung2021AASIST} misclassified the converted audio as bona fide speech, indicating the effectiveness of the proposed approach (see \cref{sec:5}).
+Notably, one of the training objectives of WavLM~\cite{wavlm} includes speaker identification, which encourages the model to retain speaker-specific information within its embeddings.
+As a result, these representations capture not only linguistic content but also speaker identity, making the explicit extraction of attributes such as fundamental frequency (F0) unnecessary.

+Previous VC methods rely on local averaging strategies.
+For example, $k$NN-VC \cite{VCNN} maps each source embedding to the average of its $k$ nearest neighbors in the target set.
+A refinement \cite{VCOT} using discrete optimal transport (DOT) replaces nearest neighbors with assignments obtained from a Sinkhorn transport plan.
+However, prior work fixes the number of transported embeddings to $k=4$ and relies on heuristic averaging of selected targets.

+In this work, we revisit discrete and continuous OT for VC.
+Instead of averaging selected target embeddings, we use the barycentric projection of the OT plan to define a transport map between empirical speaker distributions.
+This yields a mathematically grounded transformation that remains well-defined even when all target embeddings are used.